Kevin-Cutler/MechaCar_Statistical_Analysis/README.md

 # Overview of Project
 ______________________________________________

 In this challenge project I will work with Jeremy and provide my expertise as a data analyst to solve a problem for his employer AuosRUs'.
 Jeremy was approached by his upper management for a special project and because of his 10 years of experience they feel he has the knowledge to support this emergent task.
 AutosRUs' has a new prototype known as the MechaCar but there is a problem.
 The prototype is experiecning troubles in production that have put a hold on the manufacturing teams timeline.

-using statistics to make informed decsisions
- AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
-AutosRUs’ upper management has called on Jeremy and the data analytics team to review the production data for insights that may help the manufacturing team.
+Jeremys upper management has called on the analytics team to run some statistical test to help them  make informed decsisions.
+With time on the line and a struggle to meet timelines Jeremy has reached out to me for some much needed assitance.

-## Task:
+## Our Task:
+__________________________

-* Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
+* Perform multiple linear regression analysis to identify which componets of the vehicle in our dataset determine the mpg of MechaCar prototypes
 * Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
 * Run t-tests to determine if the manufacturing lots are statistically different from the mean population
 * Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
-For each statistical analysis, you’ll write a summary interpretation of the findings.

 ## Linear Regression to Predict MPG
 _____________________________________________